-Modeling for Observing the Impacts of Climate Change
+Modeling for Observing the effects of Climate Change

-For understanding the climate dynamics, General Circulation Models (GCMs) are used and project about the future climate change.
-They also give the input data for the impact studies of climate change on coarse horizontal scales.
+For understanding the climate dynamics, General Circulation Models (GCMs) are used and project about the future climatic uncertainity.
+They also give the input data for the of climate change on coarse horizontal scales.

-A hydrological modeling is required to understand the climate changes and their impact on the water balance components.
-One of the hydrological modeling is Soil and Water Assessment Tool (SWAT) that is used in this study.
+A hydrological modeling is required to understand the climate changes and their effects.
+One such hydrological modeling is Soil and Water Assessment Tool (SWAT) that is used in this study.
 The basic principle of SWAT modeling is the division of watershed into many sub-units.
 This model follow two steps:

-- 1. Topographic discretization is performed by dividing the watershed into a number of sub-catchments based on DEM. - 2.
-The information for sub-units is grouped and organized into give classes: climate, hydrological response units (HRUs), ponds/wetlands, groundwater and the main channel or reach draining the sub-basin.
+- 1. Watershed is divided into various subcatchments based on DEM>

+- 2. The information for sub-units is grouped and organized into 5 classes:

+- a. climate

+- b. hydrological response units (HRUs)

+- c. ponds/wetlands